Hermitian geometry on resolvent set(I): Completeness

 \section{Completeness}

 Once a metric is defined on a set, an immediate question is whether the set is complete under the metric.
-In this section we will study this problem for $P^c(A)$ with respect to the metric defined by $g_A$ and $g_{A,x}$ as in Examples 2.2 and 2.3.
-Since $\omega_A(z)=A^{-1}(z)dA(z)$ resembles the derivative of logarithmic function, it is natural to expect that the logarithm function shall play an important role here.
+In this section we will study this problem for $P^c(A)$ with respect to the metric defined by $g_A$ as in Examples 2.2.
+Since $\omega_A(z)=A^{-1}(z)dA(z)$ resembles the derivative of logarithmic function, it is natural to expect that $\log$ shall play an important role here.

 In \cite{FK}, Fuglede and Kadison defined the following notion of determinant for invertible elements $x$ in a finite Von Neumann algebra $ {\mathcal B}$ with a normalized trace $\phi$.
-Here $|x|=\sqrt{x^*x} $ and $\log |x|$ is defined by the functional calculus, e.g.
+Here $|x|=\sqrt{x^*x} $ and $\log |x|$ is defined by the functional calculus, i.e.

 where $E(\lb)$ is the associated projection-valued spectral measure.
 Then